 Your first flight will be preceded by a bit of set-up.
 It’s recommended that you conduct this inside, as you’ll want to lay out all the parts from the box.
 The instruction manual is very clear on set-up, and you’ll have all the tools you need to put the drone together.
 You will have to manually attach the landing gear, rotors, and propeller guards before starting.
 You also have the option of attaching the camera mount, but it might be a good idea to skip that step for your first flight.

 This drone is a bit too large to fly inside, so make sure you go outdoors for the first flight.
 Try to pick a day that’s relatively clear – the drone is still light enough that a good breeze will throw it off course.
 You may also want to find an area that’s free of trees because the drone definitely gets enough height to get tangled.

 It’s recommended that you start your flight from somewhere stable.
-Flat, empty ground is the best – if you can’t find that, start the drone on top of a flattened cardboard box.
+Flat, empty ground is the best if you can’t find that, if not, start the drone on top of a flattened cardboard box.
 You’ll want to start by getting the drone in the air before you focus on movement – the trickiest part will be learning how to orient the drone.
 Your initial flight should be largely composed of learning how to move the drone around before attempting any stunts.
-If flown under these conditions, the Force1 F100 Ghost should fly quite well.
+If you fly it under these conditions, the Force1 F100 Ghost should fly quite well.

 What’s in the Box?

 As always, it’s a good idea to know what comes packed in with any drone.
 The Force F100 Ghost includes everything you need for basic flight, as well as a few extras that will help you to keep the drone in the air longer.
 The box includes:

 - 4 High Landing Gears;